 There are two primary methods used to auto-discover services offered on a domain: you either send it a web request to a predetermined service-discovery address or you can query the Domain Name System (DNS) for a predetermined service-discovery record.
 The distributed web, like the regular web, relies on these two methods to discover the resource addresses used to retrieve content by a domain name in various distributed networks.
 I’ll discuss each of these methods in turn.

-Well-Known URIs (RFC 5785) are really simple to implement on any web server where you control the root of the domain and can expose files on the domain root.
-The Dat project and the Beaker Browser uses this method to discover websites that offer a distributed Dat archive by requesting the archive’s hash fingerprint from a file served at https://example.com/.well-known/dat.
+Well-Known URIs (RFC 5785) are really simple to implement on any webserver where you control the root of the domain and can expose files on the domain root.
+The Dat Protocol and the Beaker Browser uses this method to discover websites that offer a distributed Dat archive by requesting the archive’s hash fingerprint from a file served at https://example.com/.well-known/dat.

 This method is relatively simple to explain and setup.
 However, it also has a single point of failure: the website serving the file.
 Depending on the website’s measures to make itself redundant, it can relatively easily be either blocked or even knocked offline; taking the mapping between the domain and the distributed web version of the site with it.

 Dat and the Beaker Browser also support an alternative same-domain lookup method to the Well-Known URI discovery scheme.
 I’ll get back to this later in the article.